Snow and ice control

 12-hour shifts to keep roads clear by salting or plowing, depending

 upon current conditions.
-Fifteen snow and ice control routes
+Sixteen snow and ice control routes

 ensure that every County road is treated quickly and efficiently.